dolphinsuite/docs/SendDolphin/Articles/how-to-get-an-ses-smtp-account.md

   * How did you choose the sending rate or sending quota that you specified in this request?
 * You will also need to prepare 3 email templates which you are sending or plan to send to your audience.
 You can create template on your SendDolphin account.
 To do so [click here](https://senddolphin.com/my/send-mail/templates).

-Here are the example of Q&A for requesting SES production access.
+Here are the some examples of Q&A for requesting SES production access.

 `
 Q: How do you plan to build or acquire your mailing list?